stephanieleary/HTML-Import-3/readme.txt

 * Use get_allowed_mime_types() with filter 'html_import_allowed_mime_types' to specify document types to import instead of specifying MIME types in the options screen.
 * Adds 'html_import_crawler_traffic_limit' filter to allow overriding the default total traffic limit of 50MB
 * uses sitemaps.xml(.gz) to estimate the number of HTML files and display progress
-* handles sitemaps that are indexes of other sitemaps
+* handles sitemaps that are indexes of other sitemaps -- done
+* find_internal_links() -- done
+* fix parent hierarchy -- done
+* check whether phpcrawl is rewriting relative links -- done
+* use sitemap for estimating progress bar -- done
+* add setting for follow mode? in host = default; in path also an option and would simplify parents -- done
+* detect get_path type: valid URL, valid local directory path, single file upload -- done; local path no longer supported
 * TODO:
 * move content handler to an AJAX function so large sites can be processed more gracefully.
 * Dreamweaver template regions as selectors:
 * 	// Find all comment (<!--...-->) blocks
 * 	// $es = $html->find('comment');
-* detect get_path type: valid URL, valid local directory path, single file upload
-* fix parent hierarchy
-* redo find_internal_links()
-* remove_from_title replacement isn't working
+* remove_from_title replacement isn't working?
 * ajaxify content & file handlers and progress bar
-* use sitemap for estimating progress bar
-* check whether phpcrawl is rewriting relative links
-* add setting for follow mode? in host = default; in path also an option and would simplify parents
+* check for existing old URL key and update existing post instead of creating new
+* add old URL key to images
 * LAST: update $crawler->setUserAgentString
 = 2.5.1 =
 * Fixed warnings and notices related to the custom category walker.